 Riverside Health System engages with many community partners in all markets where the acute care hospitals are located.
 A variety of strategies are used to engage with the local communities and community partners.
-A summary report of engagement with community partners titled the Riverside Health System Community Benefits Tracker was developed to compile detailed information about the community engagement events along with the date, location, community partner, and event type.
-See Attachment D: RHS Community Benefits Tracker.
+A detailed summary report titled the Riverside Health System Community Benefits Tracker was developed to compile detailed information about the community engagement events along with the date, location, community partner, and event type.
+See Attachment G: RHS Community Benefits Tracker.